makarasty/R6Fix/README.md

 If you notice a hang-up in the game immediately press **WIN + TAB** on the desktop and run the program as administrator, then use the same combination of **WIN + TAB** to return to the game

-If you encounter the same problem on a processor with more than 4 cores, create [**Issues**](https://github.com/makarasty/R6Fix/issues), writing there the model of your processor...
+If you encounter the problem create [**Issues**](https://github.com/makarasty/R6Fix/issues), writing there the model of your processor...

 # Example of this error
 [**Video**](https://www.youtube.com/watch?v=HaNKO92eTQ0) taken from the [**Channel**](https://www.youtube.com/@vista7235)